stanford-rc/lustre-hsm-action-stream/README.md

 [![Lustre HSM Action Stream CI](https://github.com/stanford-rc/lustre-hsm-action-stream/actions/workflows/ci.yml/badge.svg)](https://github.com/stanford-rc/lustre-hsm-action-stream/actions/workflows/ci.yml)
 [![License](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-A high-performance, scalable, and operationally simple toolkit for creating a real-time event stream from Lustre's Hierarchical Storage Management (HSM) actions.
+A scalable and operationally simple toolkit for creating a real-time event stream from Lustre's Hierarchical Storage Management (HSM) actions.

 This suite provides a self-healing producer daemon that runs on each Lustre Metadata Server (MDS) and a collection of consumer utilities for monitoring, metrics, and integrity auditing of Lustre/HSM actions.
 It is designed to give administrators and developers a persistent, reliable, and easily consumable view of all HSM activity across a Lustre file system.